msprem88/msprem88.github.io/bio.md

 ## Current Affiliation

-PostDoc / Project Advisor in [prof. Iva Tolić Group](http://tolic.irb.hr) at Ruđer Bošković Institute in Zagreb, Croatia, on a ERC Synergy project titled “Molecular origins of aneuploidies in healthy and diseased human tissues.”
+PostDoc / Project Advisor in [prof. Iva Tolić Group](http://tolic.irb.hr) at Ruđer Bošković Institute in Zagreb, Croatia, on an ERC Synergy project titled “Molecular origins of aneuploidies in healthy and diseased human tissues.”
 Entering the world of fluorescence microscopy and super-resolution.

 ## Working Experience